SpiralLogic/Ass3/README.md

 * dear must be executed from the same directory of dupRemove.pl.
 However any input and output directory path can be passed to dear
 * If the destination of the archive is within the folder to compress the archive will be created and then moved into the desired folder.
 * There must be enough room on the disk to make a complete copy of the input folder and the archive
-* The output location of the archive can be within the input directory
 * The possibility of an MD5 clash can occur, but it is extremely low (unless specially crafted) this means a false duplicate may be detected